KB User's Guide - Documents Tab - Uploading Images and Other Attachments

 Create an Attachment Folder In an Existing Document

-On the document edit screen, scroll down to the Attachment section and click on the link to "Create doc [ID number] attachment folder", where "[ID number]" is the specific ID number of the document in question.
+On the document edit screen, scroll down to the Attachments section and click on the link to "Upload or manage attachments."

-The new attachment folder will open in a pop-up, and you are now ready to upload images and other attachments into your KB document.
+The attachments folder will open in a pop-up, and you are now ready to upload images and other attachments into your KB document.

 Uploading Files Into Your Attachment Folder

-Uploaded files will appear under the Attachment section on the draft edit screen as soon as you finish uploading them—if not, click the Save change button to refresh the document editor screen.
+Uploaded files will appear under the Attachments section on the edit screen as soon as you finish uploading them.

-A pop up box will appear that will give you the opportunity to provide a text alternative to succinctly communicate the purpose of the image for those using screen readers.
+Place your cursor where you would like the image or file link to appear, then click Place image.
+This will immediately prompt you with a pop up box to give you the opportunity to provide a text alternative to succinctly communicate the purpose of the image for those using screen readers, and then place the image in its full size.

 Attachment Folder Management